cmudrc/sae/README.md

 ## Environment setup

-SAE-fmincon has been tested with python 3.9.1.
+SAE has been tested with python 3.9.1.
 We recommend creating a new Anaconda environment and installing the requirements.

 ```bash
 conda create -n myEnvironment python=3.9.1